-Because practical assistance empowers families, Caring Network equips three area “baby banks” to help meet the critical need for baby supplies.
+Because practical assistance empowers families, Caring Network equips three local “baby banks” to help meet the critical need for baby supplies.

 Operated by Oak Brook Community Church, Bridges offers both English and Spanish-speaking classes so that clients can learn as they earn the supplies they need.
 Additional baby banks are operated by Calvary Lutheran Church in Wood Dale and Naperville Presbyterian Church, and Church of the Resurrection in Wheaton.
 Most families who partake in these services are Caring Network referrals.

 Practical support saves lives!
 If you would like to help Caring Network keep our baby banks supplied, you can drop off donations at the Caring Network admin office in Glen Ellyn, or at Oak Brook Community Church on the corner of Midwest Road and 31st Street.